 Here's why you can't miss it

-Hear directly from teachers, school leaders, and students who are making STEAM work in real-world classrooms.
+Hear directly from educators and students who are making STEAM work in real-world classrooms, in partnership with industry, iwi and community, to forge careers.

 Curriculum clarity